madiathomas/MVCValidators/README.md

 Library is also downloadable as a Nuget package.

-To install it, simply run this command **Install-Package Recurso.MVCValidators** using Packager Manage Console.
+To install it, simply run this command **Install-Package Recurso.MVCValidators** using Package Manager Console.